McLaren: Formula E (2023–2025)

 In August 2023, McLaren announced that Hughes had re-signed with the team whereas Rast will leave the team and was replaced by Sam Bird for the 2023–24 season.
 Bird won McLaren's maiden electric race victory at the São Paulo ePrix.
 At the Monaco ePrix, Bird suffered a hand injury during the first free practice session and was replaced by reserve and development driver Taylor Barnard.
 Barnard qualified in 22nd and finished his debut race in 14th while becoming the youngest driver and the first teenager to start an ePrix at 19 years and 331 days.
 Barnard continued to deputise for Bird at the Berlin ePrix, where he finished Race 1 in tenth to become youngest point scorer.
-At the end of the season, Hughes left McLaren to join Maserati MSG Racing and was replaced by Barnard, who was promoted to compete full-time in the 2024–25 season.
+Hughes left McLaren to join Maserati MSG Racing in mid-2024 and was replaced by Barnard, who was promoted to compete full-time in the 2024–25 season.

 At the season opening São Paulo ePrix, Barnard won his maiden podium by finishing in third while also becoming the youngest podium finisher at the age of 20 years and 189 days whereas Bird finished in fourth.
 Barnard followed up with another podium finish by coming in third at Race 1 of the Jeddah ePrix.
 At Race 2, he scored his first pole position, becoming the youngest polesitter at the age of 20 years 259 days but failed to convert it to a win, finishing the race in second.
 In April 2025, McLaren announced that they will exit Formula E at the end of the 2024–25 season to focus on development for the World Endurance Championship.
 It was later reported that the team will be closed down after McLaren failed to find a buyer and the team entry will be returned to Formula E. McLaren finished their final Formula E race at Race 2 of the London ePrix with a double DNF.
 McLaren ended the season in sixth in the Teams' Championship whereas Barnard ended his debut season in fourth in the Drivers' Championship, the highest for a McLaren driver.

+In 2026, McLaren was fined €400,000 by the FIA for a “minor overspending” breach of the cost cap regulations.

 Endurance racing

 In 2021, McLaren reviewed the LMH/LMDh and GTP regulations for a possible entry into the FIA World Endurance Championship (WEC) Hypercar and IMSA WeatherTech SportsCar Championship GTP classes respectively in the future.
 On 19 June 2024, CEO Zak Brown announced that McLaren is planning a Hypercar class entry with the LMDh regulations by the 2027 season.
-On 10 April 2025, McLaren announced that they will enter WEC in the Hypercar class utilizing the LMDh formula regulations starting from the 2027 season onwards.
+On 10 April 2025, McLaren announced that they would enter WEC in the Hypercar class utilising the LMDh formula regulations starting from the 2027 season onwards.
 McLaren will collaborate with Brown's United Autosports and enter the season as McLaren United AS with James Barclay as team principal.
 McLaren United will also partner with Dallara as the chassis partner.
+On 24 April 2026, the new car was named as the MCL-HY.